ucb-introstat/introstat-fall-2018/syllabus/README.md

 - :card_index: __Dates__: Nov 12-16 _(Holiday Nov 12)_
 - :paperclip: __Topics__: Now we look more carefully at the second type of inferential task: testing a claim about a population parameter.
 We begin our discussion of hypothesis tests with research questions that require us to test a claim.
 Later we look at how a claim becomes a hypothesis.
 - :file_folder: __Notes__:
-    + Introduction to Hypothesis Tests
+    + Hypothesis test for one Proportion
     + Hypothesis test for one Mean
 - :book: __Reading__:
     + [Chapter 27: Hypothesis Testing](https://www.stat.berkeley.edu/~stark/SticiGui/Text/testing.htm)